Guacam-Ole/shortener/docs/impressum.md

 If you wonder what this is about: If I don't have this, i could be sued.
-Stupid german laws made for lawyers.
 Just ignore it.

 # Impressum, Disclaimer, Datenschutz